pocketchange/pocketchange-android-sdk/README.md

 # Pocket Change's Android SDK.

-If you're using Unity go <a data-href="unity" href="https://github.com/pocketchange/pocketchange-android-sdk-unity-plugin">here</a>.
+If you're using Unity go <a data-href="/documentation/unity" href="https://github.com/pocketchange/pocketchange-android-sdk-unity-plugin">here</a>.

 Follow the instructions below to integrate the SDK.